-2. The compensation referred to in paragraph 1 shall amount to the fair market value of the investment at the time immediately before the expropriation or the impending expropriation became publicly known or when the expropriation took place, whichever is earlier.
-Valuation criteria shall include going concern value, asset value including the declared tax value of tangible property, and other criteria, as appropriate.

-3. The compensation shall include interest at a normal commercial rate from the date of expropriation until the date of payment.
-It shall be freely transferable in accordance with Article 9 paragraph 1 letter f).

-4. The investor affected by the expropriation shall have a right, under the law of the expropriating Party, to prompt review of its claim and of the valuation of its investment, by a judicial or other independent authority of that Party, in accordance with the principles set out in this Article.

-5. This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights, to the extent that such issuance is consistent with the Agreement on Trade-Related Aspects of Intellectual Property Rights in Annex 1C to the WTO Agreements (?TR=PS Agreement?).
+- 2. The compensation referred to in paragraph 1 shall amount to the fair market value of the investment at the time immediately before the expropriation or the impending expropriation became publicly known or when the expropriation took place, whichever is earlier.
+Valuation criteria shall include going concern value, asset value including the declared tax value of tangible property, and other criteria, as appropriate. - 3.
+The compensation shall include interest at a normal commercial rate from the date of expropriation until the date of payment.
+It shall be freely transferable in accordance with Article 10 paragraph 11 letter f) (Transfers). - 4.
+The investor affected shall have a right, under the law of the expropriating Party, to prompt review of its claim and of the valuation of its investment, by a judicial or other independent authority of that Party, in accordance with the principles set out in this Article. - 5.
+This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights, to the extent that such issuance is consistent with the Agreement on Trade-Related Aspects of Intellectual Property Rights in Annex 1C to the WTO Agreements ("TRIPS Agreement").

-Article 9.
+Article 10.
 Transfers

-1. The Parties shall permit the free transfer of payments related to investments and returns.
-The transfers shall be made in a freely convertible currency or in precious metals and in accordance with the national laws and regulations of the Parties where investments were made without any restriction and undue delay.
-Such transfers include:

-(a) contributions to capital to maintain, develop or increase the investment;

-(b) profits, dividends, capital gains, interest, royalty payments, management fees, technical assistance and other fees or returns derived from the covered investment;

-(c) proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment;

-(d) payments made under a contract entered into by the investor of the Party, or its covered investment, including payments made pursuant to a loan agreement;

-(e) earnings and other remuneration of personnel engaged from abroad and working in connection with an investment;

-(f) payments made pursuant to Articles (Compensation for Losses) and 8 (Expropriation);

-(g) payments of damages pursuant to an award issued by an Arbitral Tribunal or pursuant to a decision of a competent court of a Party under Article 22.

-2. Neither Party may require its investors to transfer, or penalise its investors for failing to transfer, the income, earnings, profits or other amounts derived from, or attributable to, their covered investments in the territory of the other Party.

-3. Notwithstanding paragraphs 1 and 2, this Article shall not be construed as preventing a Party from applying in an equitable and non-discriminatory manner, and not in a way that would constitute a disguised restriction on trade and investment, its laws and regulations relating to:

-(a) bankruptcy, insolvency, bank recovery and resolution, or the protection of the rights of creditors;
+- 1. Each Party shall permit all transfers relating to a covered investment to be made in a freely convertible currency, without restriction or delay and at the market rate of exchange prevailing on the date of transfer with regard to the currency to be transferred.
+Such transfers include: - (a) contributions to capital to maintain, develop or increase the investment; - (b) profits, dividends, capital gains, interest, royalty payments, management fees, technical assistance and other fees or returns derived from the covered investment; - (c) proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (d) payments made under a contract entered into by the investor, or its covered investment, including payments made pursuant to a loan agreement; - (e) earnings and other remuneration of personnel engaged from abroad and working in connection with an investment; - (f) payments made pursuant to Articles 8 (Compensation for Losses) and 9 (Expropriation); - (g) payments of damages pursuant to an award issued by an Arbitral Tribunal under Article 24 (Settlement of Disputes between Investors of a Party and the other Party). - 2.
+Neither Party may require its investors to transfer, or penalise its investors for failing to transfer, the income, earnings, profits or other amounts derived from, or attributable to, their covered investments in the territory of the other Party. - 3.
+Notwithstanding paragraphs 1 and 2, this Article shall not be construed as preventing a Party from applying in an equitable and non-discriminatory manner, and not in a way that would constitute a disguised restriction on trade and investment, its laws and regulations relating to: - (a) bankruptcy, insolvency, bank recovery and resolution, or the protection of the rights of creditors;

-(b) issuing, trading, or dealing in financial instruments;

-(c) financial reporting or record keeping of transfers where necessary to assist law enforcement or financial regulatory authorities;

-(d) criminal or penal offenses, deceptive or fraudulent practices;

-(e) ensuring compliance with orders or judgments in judicial or administrative proceedings;

-(f) social security, public retirement or compulsory savings schemes.
+- (b) issuing, trading, or dealing in financial instruments; - (c) financial reporting or record keeping of transfers where necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offenses, deceptive or fraudulent practices; - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; (f) social security, public retirement or compulsory savings schemes.

-Article 10.
+Article 11.
 Subrogation

-If a Party, or an agency thereof, makes a payment under an indemnity, guarantee or contract of insurance it has entered into in respect of a covered investment made by one of its investors in the territory of the other Party:
+If a Party, or an agency thereof, makes a payment under an indemnity, guarantee or contract of insurance it has entered into in respect of a covered investment: